Toloka/docs/en/guide/tutorials/data-collection.md

 {% note tip %}

-Run the project in the [Sandbox]({{ sandbox }}) first.
+Run the project in the [sandbox]({{ sandbox }}) first.
 This helps you avoid making mistakes and spending money on a task that isn't working right.

 {% endnote %}